yithemes/yith-proteo-toolkit/readme.txt

 == Changelog ==
+=  1.0.9 - Released on 22 June 2021 =

+* Add new skin chooser step and install plugins based on the chosen skin
+* Fix missing child theme screenshot

 =  1.0.8 - Released on 26 March 2021 =

 * Fix localization issues in setup wizard procedure